Rhett-Ward/Lockalytics/README.md

 Beginning full transitional process to automation and fully online hosting.
-Purchased server to host the python script, the web app, the mongodb Setup Azure blob storage to be the HDFS moving away from docker
+Purchased server to host the python script, the web app, the mongodb Setup Azure blob storage to be the HDFS moving away from docker Setup self hosted mongodb instance as opposed to using Atlas for size and cost reasons.